 The world of fitness and health is one of the most progressive markets when looking at tech implementation and developments, in fact representing a prime example of a sector that’s been flooded with wearable tech solutions over the last few years.

-A 2018 study identified 423 devices from 132 brands, aimed at supporting physical wellbeing and, increasingly, mindfulness and mental wellness.
+A recent study identified 423 devices from 132 brands, aimed at supporting physical wellbeing and, increasingly, mindfulness and mental wellness.
 Are these innovations really improving health for individuals, and what does the future have in store?

 Wearable devices and physical health

 Wearable health trackers have developed significantly in recent years.
 The latest solutions have moved beyond tracking steps and distance travelled and are starting to collect data on metrics such as body movement, quality of sleep, calories burned and heart rate.
 Users are presented with dynamic personal dashboards allowing them to keep minute-by-minute tabs on how they are performing throughout the day.
 Body data collection and analysis is automated, providing motivational metrics such as fitness levels that encourage users to reach their next stage of health and personal goals.

 How a tracker affects health depends on a people’s engagement with their device, and whether they are motivated to be more active or make other lifestyle changes.
 A study published in 2018 found that 35.5% of the sample owned a fitness tracker, but only 19.6% used their device indicating that, like a gym membership, there is a ‘fad’ element to tracker ownership.

 However, the future of wearable devices looks fascinating: developers are creating cutting-edge solutions able to provide more insightful and actionable data that will encourage engagement and improve user experience.
 Measuring blood pressure is now possible, for example, and trackers with medical grade heart monitors appear to be just around the corner.
 In addition, the ability to accurately monitor glucose levels in real time looks close too, offering significant benefits for diabetes sufferers to track their personal metrics in real time.